saadmk11/redis-search-django/README.md

 categories = ["category1", "category2"]
 tags = ["tag1", "tag2"]

-# Search For Products That Match The Search Query
+# Search For Products That Match The Search Query (name or description)
 query_expression = (
     ProductDocument.name % "Some search query"
     | ProductDocument.description % "Some search query"